Ais people: Diet

+Charred acorns and palmetto seeds have been found at archaeological sites.

+Evidence from archaeological sites in the Indian River region indicates that the people of the Malabar culture relied on fishing and shellfish collection in the Indian River Lagoon for most of their animal diet.
+Bony fish made up about 80% of the vertebrate animals consumed, including Atlantic croaker, black drum, mullet, porcupine fish, redfish, sea catfish, and sea trout.
+Sharks and ray were also taken in quantity, while birds, mammals, and reptiles were no more than 10% of the vertebrate animals consumed.
+A Spaniard shipwrecked on the Florida coast in 1595 reported that the people caught mullet by jabbing a thin stick "like a little harpoon" through the dorsal fin, never missing a fish they struck at.
+Dickinson, while at the Jaega town of Jobe at the southern end of the Indian River Lagoon, described a Jaega man's fishing technique:

 [T]he Casseekey [of Jobe] ... sent his son with his striking staff to the inlet to strike fish for us; which was performed with great dexterity; for some of us walked down with him, and though we looked very earnestly when he threw his staff from him could not see a fish at which time he saw it, and brought it onshore on the end of his staff.
 Sometimes he would run swiftly pursuing a fish, and seldom missed when he darted at him.
 In two hours time he got as many fish as would serve twenty men[.]

 The Ais boiled their fish, and ate them from 'platters' of palmetto leaf:

 About noon was some fish brought us on small palmetto leaves, being boiled with scales, head and gills, and nothing taken from then [sic] but the gut[.]

-Dickinson also recorded a gift of clams to his wife:
+The people of the Malabar culture also consumed shellfish, primarily coquina and quahog clams and oysters, but also cross-barred Venus clams, crown conchs, moon snails, and whelks.
+Some small shell middens are dominated by a single type of shell, while others have a mixture of types.
+Dickinson recorded a gift of clams to his wife:

 This day the Cassekey [of Jece] ... made presents to some of us, especially to my wife; he gave her a parcel of shellfish, which are known by the name of clams; one or two he roasted and gave her, showing that she must serve the rest so, and eat them.

-The Ais dried some of the berries they gathered for future use: